 - Distrito Txino - The Chinese district is rather small, occupying a modest 8 blocks in San Françisco.
 Most of these are families who emigrated to Montréi to ship dried seafoods caught by Chinese fishermen in the city of Montréi.
 While it is a modest neighborhood, the New Years festival is considered a lively event and is quite popular with residents of San Françisco.

 - Rusita - About the size of the Distrito Txino, Russian families moved out of the former Fort Rusiya when Japan took control, and moved to San Francisco to start over.
 Later they brought their families here and formed the neighborhood.
-Not too happy to discover the large Japanese presence in San Françisco, they soon moved on, and built a rather popular and unique neighborhood, later boosted by immigration of Old Believers, Molokans, and other schismatic Russian sects along with Communist refugees.
+Not too happy to discover the large Japanese presence in San Françisco, they soon moved on, and built a rather popular and unique neighborhood, later boosted by immigration of Subbotniks, Molokans, Spiritualists, and other schismatic Russian sects sometimes referred to as "folk Protestants," along with Communist refugees.
 The largest Russian Orthodox church in Montréi is located here.

 - Le Voisinage - Simply called "The Neighborhood" in French, this district is where French Families settled.
 Most came to Montréi hunt furs along the west coast, but families who set up business shipping and trading furs settled in San Françisco due to its proximity to the wild north coast.
 The major attraction is a restaurant called "La Blanchisserie Française", a highly popular restaurant, considered one of the best restaurants in the city with excellent service and what's considered the best French food in Montréi (reservations must be made a year in advance).